oo11o/mov/src/ARCHITECTURE_GUIDELINES.md

 - A controller must only handle HTTP requests and responses.
 - A controller must not contain business logic.
 - A controller must handle exceptions from services and return appropriate HTTP responses.

+## 🆎 Queue Naming Convention

+🔹 Methods that add tasks to the queue should start with enqueue

+    ✅ enqueueMovieImport() – Adds movie import to the queue.

+    ✅ enqueueUserNotification() – Queues a user notification.

+    ✅ enqueueOrderProcessing() – Queues order processing.